amandeepsinghkhanna/amandeepsinghkhanna.github.io/_posts/2023-02-14-feature-selection-techniques.md

 Despite these limitations, the PCC is an effective feature selection tool for regression problems.

+### 1.2 Chi-squared (𝝌2) test for Independence:

+The chi-squared (𝝌) test for the independence of variables is used to examine the interdependence of a pair of categorical features.
+Since the chi-squared test tells us if the change in one feature causes a change in the other, we can consider it to be a method of computing correlation between two categorical features [6].
+The hypothesis of the test is as follows:

+- Null Hypothesis: The two features are independent.
+- Alternate Hypothesis:  The two features are dependent on each other.

 The python implementation for all the feature selection techniques mentioned above can be found [here](https://github.com/amandeepsinghkhanna/feature-selection-techniques)

 ## References: